 SVP & CTO PDS

-Austin Park serves as SVP and CTO of Paragon Development Services (PDS), where he is responsible for architecting a cohesive strategy for the organization.
-He directly oversees research and development, consulting services, and project execution.
-He also oversees the development of the company’s cloud offerings, including the cloud extension center.
+Austin Park serves as SVP and CTO of PDS, where he is responsible for architecting a cohesive technology strategy for the organization.
+He directly oversees solution development and the integration of new and emerging offerings.
+He is also responsible for the company’s cloud offerings, including the cloud extension centers.

-Park joined PDS in 2004 as VP of infrastructure services.
+Park joined PDS in 2004 as VP of infrastructure services, which later evolved into VP of professional services.
 In this role, he built out new advanced technology solutions and organized the services group to build strong technical depth in the company’s core disciplines.
-He was promoted in 2007 to CTO, at which time he began managing PDS technology competencies and service operations.
+In 2007, he was promoted to CTO, responsible for companywide technology strategy in the value-added resell and services businesses.

-Prior to PDS, he held various management and consulting roles in the IT industry, including EVP and CTO at MBT, Inc. Park currently sits on the North American Partner Advisory Board for VMware, HP Executive Channel Advisory Panel for HP ESSN, and Cisco North America Channel Advisory Board.
-He also volunteers his time to act in an advisory capacity to local community technical colleges in curriculum development.
+Prior to PDS, he held various management and consulting roles in the IT industry, including serving as EVP and CTO at MBT, Inc. Park has more than 20 years of experience in the technology industry, having worked as a consultant in IT infrastructure and SAP consulting.
+He currently sits on the North American partner advisory board for VMware, the Cisco North America channel advisory board and is on the board of directors for the Milwaukee Institute.
+He also volunteers his time in an advisory capacity to local community technical colleges in curriculum development.